Entropic propagation of chaos for mean field diffusion with $L^p$ interactions via hierarchy, linear growth and fractional noise: Introduction

 We briefly explain the philosophy behind this table.
 First, irregularity of the interactions $b$ can be tackled with well behaved initial conditions, global stability property of the system, and compactness of domains.
 This is the heart of Theorem \ref{integrablccase}, a generalization of \cite{lacker2018strong} to singular interactions.
 Second, quantitative propagation of chaos on any finite interval $[0,T]$ is notably harder than that on short time $[0,T^*]$, as some martingale structure could be necessary.
 If one only considers sufficiently short time $[0,T^*]$, then very little information on the system is enough: some Gaussian concentration phenomenon is sufficient.
 This allows us to consider the minimal assumption on interaction $b$ (linear growth condition, Theorem \ref{theorem01}), and replace the Brownian motion by its fractional counterpart, see Theorem \ref{theorem02}, \ref{theorem2}.
-Lastly, (i) qualitative convergence (weak convergence of $L_t^n:=\frac{1}{n}\sum_{i=1}^n \delta_{X_t^i}$ to $\mu_t$) for any $t>0$, and (ii) $O(k/n)$ convergence rate on short time $[0,T^*]$, are not mutually inclusive and the relation between them could be quite intricate.
-For example, systems with $L_t^q-L_x^p$ interaction satisfies the former \cite{tomasevic:hal-03086253}, and systems with linear growth interaction satisfies the latter (Theorem \ref{theorem01}).
 We refer to footnote \ref{footnote123} for relevant issues.

 We fix some notations throughout the article.
 For a polish space $E$ denote by $\mathcal{P}(E)$ the space of probability measures on $E$.

 The $d$-dimensional 1-periodic torus $\mathbb{T}^d$ is identified with $[-\frac{1}{2},\frac{1}{2}]^d$ with periodic boundary condition.